What Does Quitting Drugs Cold Turkey Mean?

 How Can You Avoid These Dangers?

 Quitting cold turkey and taking one of these prescriptions on your own can lead to the development of a new dependency.
-Here at Little Creek Lodge, these medications are administered with direct supervision from our medical professionals.
+Here at Little Creek Recovery PA, these medications are administered with direct supervision from our medical professionals.
+So, is it better to go cold turkey when quitting?
+No—supervised care is always the safer option.
 Prescription intakes are closely monitored to ensure that all patients are safe.

 Relapse Statistics